zhousarah/azure-compute-docs/articles/impact-reporting/Overview.md

 ## What is an "Impact"?

-In this context, an impact is any unexpected behavior or issue negatively affecting your workloads that has been root caused to the Azure platform.
+In this context, an impact is any unexpected behavior or issue negatively affecting your workloads suspected to be caused by the platform.

 Examples of impacts include:

-* Performance Impact: Your application's performance degrades suddenly, you investigate and realize that database writes to your IaaS SQL virtual machine are unusually slow.
+* Unexpected VM reboot
-* Connectivity Impact: You're not able to successfully write to blob store despite having the right permissions
+* Disk IO failures
-* Availability: Your Azure virtual machine unexpectedly reboots
+* High datapath latency

 ## Next steps
 <!-- Add a context sentence for the following links -->